IOTechSystems/xrt-examples/AzureSphere/README.md

 `C:\Program Files (x86)\Microsoft Azure Sphere SDK\Sysroots\7`

-#### Visual Studio Setup

-* Open Visual Studio and install Visual Studio Extensions for Azure Sphere
-* Edit app_manifest.json and set "DeviceAuthentication" to the UUID of your Tenant.
-This can be found by:

-`azsphere tenant list`

-From this point the Application can be built either from within the Visual Studio or via the Visual Studio Command Prompt.

-#### Building Using Visual Studio

-1. Create a new Project.
-Search for the "azure sphere" template, then select "Azure Sphere Blink"

-2. In the generated project directory from this example:

-* Copy the config directory
-* Overwrite CMakeLists.txt, app_manifest.json and main.c
-* Edit CMakeSettings.json and set "AZURE_SPHERE_TARGET_API_SET" to "7"

-3. Create the CMake build configuration
-4. Build the application with the "Build" menu

-#### Building Using Visual Studio Command Prompt

-Run the build.bat batch file.
-This should build the application image in a build sub directory.

 ### Example Application

 The Azure Sphere example application demonstrates how to use XRT to communicate with a Modus TCP/IP Device (Damocles2 Mini) or alternatively if you do not have access to a physical device a Java Modbus simulator (ModbusPal) can be used instead of the real hardware.